Paultree/dcs-tech-test/README.md

 # Requirement/Purpose

-We need a web application to create, list, modify and delete employees.
-The application should consist of a RESTful API (can be in .net core or any backend framework of your choice) and a React frontend.
-The schema for the employee is left to the criteria of the candidate.
+A web application to create, list, modify and delete employees.
+Purpose of project is to reinforce and upskill in creating a full-stack application and upskilling in React TypeScript and Java Springboot.

 - Homepage listing employees - [x]
 - Employee form for user to input new employee details -[x]